about the artist

 Jennifer has been influenced by several historical artists including William Frederic Ritschel, Armin Carl Hansen, and John Henry Twachtman.
 While the French and Early California Impressionists have continued to be a rich source of inspiration and learning, her recent focus has been on direct observation through plein air painting and translating those studies into larger studio paintings.
 Inspired by the charm of Ojai, the majestic California coastline and western landscape, Jennifer felt she had found a subject that resonated with the most basic aspects of truth and beauty.
 “It is the essence of a place that is at the core of all my work.
 From nature I extract a unique quality such as atmosphere or light to set the mood for my paintings.
 I may walk around or sit for a period of time until that quality revels itself and only then do I begin to paint.
 I often find that I am drawn to the intimate aspects of a landscape, a moment in time or a specific feeling that unfolds when I’m quiet.”

-Jennifer is a signature member of the California Art Club and an artist member of Oil Painters of America.
-She is also a member of the Ojai Studio Artists, a non-profit arts organization where she recently served as president for three years.
-Her paintings have been exhibited at the Pasadena Museum of California Art, Autry Museum, USC Fisher Museum, Santa Paula Art Museum, Carnegie Art Museum, Natural History Museum of Los Angeles, USC Pacific Asia Museum and Fredrick R. Weisman Museum.
+Jennifer is a signature member of the California Art Club and American Tonalist Society.
+Her paintings have been exhibited at the Pasadena Museum of California Art, Autry Museum, USC Fisher Museum, Santa Paula Art Museum, Carnegie Art Museum, Natural History Museum of Los Angeles, USC Pacific Asia Museum, Fredrick R. Weisman Museum and Salmagundi Club in New York City.